freedomofpress/dangerzone/INSTALL.md

 ◎ More information about where that points [in the runner-images repository](https://github.com/actions/runner-images/tree/main)

+### Note on unsupported Linux distros

+`.deb` and `.rpm` packages are provided for supported distributions.
+Users in **other** Debian-based or Fedora-based distros — that are not listed above — may be able to install Dangerzone through these packages.
+Unfortunately, Dangerzone is not tested against these distros, and might fail to install, update, run, or be broken in subtle ways.

+Please, proceed at your own risks, only if you know what you're doing.

 ## MacOS

 - Download [Dangerzone 0.9.1 for Mac (Apple Silicon CPU)](https://github.com/freedomofpress/dangerzone/releases/download/v0.9.1/Dangerzone-0.9.1-arm64.dmg)